DanesZalor/MachineCodeSimulator/InstructionSet.md

 ```

 ## ALU
 some Arithmetic & Logic Unit (ALU) operations can operate with 1 arguement, 2 arguements, or both.
-ALU has two types of Ops, Nomadic and Dynamic Ops.
+ALU has two types of Ops, Nomadic and Dyadic Ops.
 These operations can <ins>**modify the C, A, Z flags.**<ins/>

 <br> Note: It is possible to **trigger multiple flags** on a single ALU instruction <br/>
 | Instruction | Meaning |